2024-25 Catalog

 ISE 447 Financial Optimization 3 Credits

 Making optimal financial decisions under uncertainty.
-Financial topics include asset/liability management, option pricing and hedging, risk management, and portfolio optimization.
-Optimization techniques covered include linear and nonlinear programming, integer programming, dynamic programming, and stochastic programming.
+Financial topics include asset/liability management, option pricing and hedging, risk management and portfolio optimization.
+Optimization covered includes linear/nonlinear optimization, discrete optimization, dynamic programming and stochastic optimization.
 Emphasis on use of modeling languages and solvers in financial applications.
-Requires basic knowledge of linear programming and probability.
-This course is a version of IE 347 for graduate students and requires advanced assignments.
-Credit will not be given for both IE 347 and IE 447.
+Requires basic knowledge of linear optimization and probability.
+This course is a graduate version of ISE 347.
+A student cannot receive credit for both ISE 347 and ISE 447.

 ISE 455 Optimization Algorithms and Software 3 Credits

 Basic concepts of large families of optimization algorithms for both continuous and discrete optimization problems.
 Pros and cons of the various algorithms when applied to specific types of problems; information needed; whether local or global optimality can be expected.
 Participants practice with corresponding software tools to gain hands-on experience.
-This course is a version of IE 355 for graduate students and requires advanced assignments.
-Credit will not be given for both IE 355 and IE 455.
+This course is a version of ISE 355 for graduate students, with advanced assignments.
+A student cannot receive credit for both ISE 355 and ISE 455.

 ISE 456 Conic Optimization 3 Credits